Sun Life MFS International Value Fund

 Trim/Sell

-• Trimming Schneider Electric, L'Oréal, Ryanair, Givaudan, Disco and Legrand on strong relative performance and higher valuations
+• Exited Givaudan, L’Oréal and Disco on strong relative performance and higher valuations.

 The Fund remains defensively positioned.
-The portfolio is overweight information technology, where the Fund owns computer software, systems and semiconductor companies that are dominant players in industry niches, with competitive advantages that MFS believes are supported by differentiated intellectual property.
-The Fund is overweight industrials, focusing on companies offering value-added and differentiated solutions to their customers.
-The portfolio is overweight materials, where the Fund owns stocks that should provide a hedge against inflation, in addition to several well-positioned specialty chemical companies.
+The portfolio is overweight information technology and owns computer software and semiconductor companies that are dominant players in their respective markets.
+The portfolio is overweight materials, where it owns stocks that should provide a hedge against inflation.
+The Fund also owns several well-positioned specialty chemical companies and is overweight industrials, where it focusses on companies offering value-added and differentiated solutions.

-The portfolio is underweight consumer discretionary, avoiding the auto makers and most consumer cyclical stocks.
-The Fund is also underweight health care on concerns about drug-pricing pressures, and underweight communication services, where MFS has chosen to avoid the debt-laden balance sheets and regulatory burden of the telecom companies.
+The portfolio is underweight consumer discretionary sector, avoiding auto makers and most consumer cyclical stocks.
+The Fund is also underweight health care on concerns about drug pricing pressures, and underweight communication services, where MFS has chosen to avoid the debt-laden balance sheets and regulatory burden of the telecom companies.

 Fund performance

-Compound Returns %¹ Since Inception 10 Year 5 Year 3 Year 1 Year Q4
+Compound Returns %¹ Since Inception 10 Year 5 Year 3 Year 1 Year Q2

 Sun Life MFS International Value Fund - Series A